AishaEvering/MachineLearningLibraryIntro/README.md

 ## 📃Description

-Excersises I used to get a foundation to learn Machine Learning.
+Exercises I used to get a foundation to learn Machine Learning.

 ## 🏫 What Did I Learn